 July birthstone rings

+The list of birthstones of each month notes that Ruby is birthstone for July.
 The Ruby is known as the ‘King of Gemstones’ and the word comes from the Latin word for red- Ruber.
 It is the gemstone for those born in July.
 The Sanskrit word for ruby is “ratnarj” and the loose translation for that is “king of the gems” which is why the ruby is known as “King of Gemstones”.
 Rubies were discovered around 2,000 years ago and though we don’t know where exactly, it is assumed to be India.
 Unlike diamonds and emeralds, it is incredibly difficult to find large rubies, most of them being small flecks and stones.
 This is why it is much more valuable than other precious gemstones as its size increases.
 Only four gems fall into the precious gems category and those are the diamond, the emerald, the sapphire and the ruby.
 Second only in durability to diamond, the most valuable rubies come from Burma, which is now known as Myanmar.
-Ruby gemstones are also given as gifts to celebrate the 40th wedding anniversary.
+Ruby gemstones are a great choice for gemstone birthstone rings.
+They may also be given as gifts to celebrate the 40th wedding anniversary.

 August birthstone gems